IamManchanda/api-task-management-app/README.md

 ## Running the app (development)

-Replace `MY_PASS` with your local PostgreSQL Password
+Replace `MY_PASS` with your local PostgreSQL database password.

 ```bash
 # development